Helping judges navigate election challenges

 The functioning of the U.S. electoral process increasingly comes down to resolving election law disputes in court.
 These election law cases are extraordinarily important to the democratic process, often concerning fundamental issues such as ballot access, accurate vote counts, and voter challenges.

 Created in 2005 as a joint venture of the National Center for State Courts and the William & Mary Law School, the Election Law Program seeks to provide practical assistance to state court judges called upon to resolve difficult election law disputes.
-Resources include an Election Law Manual, a Judicial Orders Database, streamable webinars, a resource library, and an online database of state election laws and regulations.
+Resources include an Election Law Manual, an Election Orders Database, streamable webinars, a resource library, and an online database of state election laws and regulations.

 Advisory committee